YFENG-123/IEEE_TGRS_MambaLG/README.md

-# Local-to-Global Mamba for Hyperspectral Image Classification
+# Hyperspectral Image Classification with Mamba

 Zhaojie Pan, Chenyu Li, Antonio Plaza, Jocelyn Chanussot, and [Danfeng Hong](https://sites.google.com/view/danfeng-hong)

 ___________

-The code in this toolbox implements the Local-to-Global Mamba for Hyperspectral Image Classification.
+The code in this toolbox implements the Hyperspectral Image Classification with Mamba.
 More specifically, it is detailed as follow.

 ![alt text](./MambaLG.png)